OffchainLabs/arbitrum-classic/docs/Inside_Arbitrum/Arbitrum_Architecture.md

 On the bottom right is good old **Ethereum**.
 Arbitrum builds on Ethereum and inherits its security from Ethereum.

 On top of Ethereum is the **EthBridge**, a set of Ethereum contracts that manage an Arbitrum chain.
 The EthBridge referees the Arbitrum rollup protocol, which ensures that the layers above it operate correctly.
-(More on the rollup protocol below in the XXX section.)
+(More on the rollup protocol below in the [Rollup Protocol](Rollup_Protocol.md) section.)
 The EthBridge also maintains the chain’s inbox and outbox, allowing people and contracts to send transaction messages to the chain, and to observe and use the outputs of those transactions.
 Users, L1 Ethereum contracts, and Arbitrum nodes make calls to the EthBridge contracts to interact with the Arbitrum chain.
-(More on that below in the XXX section.)

 The horizontal layer boundary above the EthBridge is labeled **AVM Architecture**, because what the EthBridge provides to the layer above it is an Arbitrum Virtual Machine, which can execute a computer program that reads inputs and produces outputs.
 This is the most important interface in Arbitrum, because it divides Layer 1 from Layer 2--it divides the Layer 1 components that provide the inbox/execution/outbox abstraction from the Layer 2 components that use that abstraction.